I Want To...

 Clinical Manager and Pediatric Chaplain

 Pediatric Chaplain, previously served for five years as the Family and Staff Bereavement Support member of the Harriet Lane Compassionate Care program at the Johns Hopkins Children's Center.
 He also served as a member of the Johns Hopkins Children's Center palliative care team.
 Matt, an ordained Baptist minister, received his bachelor’s degree in English and philosophy from Baylor University in Waco, Texas, and the master of divinity degree from Duke Divinity School in Durham, North Carolina.
+He received the doctor of ministry degree from Wesley Theological Seminary (Washington, DC).
 At Johns Hopkins, he is the first full-time Board Certified Chaplain with a primary focus on pediatrics.

 Neonatal ICU Chaplain and Perinatal Palliative Care Support

 Serves as the Neonatal ICU Chaplain in the Johns Hopkins Children's Center, providing care to the very youngest hospital patients and their families.
 She is a valued member of the pediatric team with expertise in perinatal palliative care and ministry.
 An ordained interfaith minister, Kat received a bachelor of arts degree in psychology and women's studies from University of Maryland at College Park, and was awarded the master of divinity degree from Starr King School for the Ministry (Berkeley, California).
 The video Holding Space: Palliative Care in the NICU highlights Kat's work.